manasa-arun/python/content/en/Tips/len-built-in-function-in-python.md

 ---
-title: "len() function in Python"
+title: "Python len() function syntax,usage and examples"
-description: "len() function syntax,parameters,examples in python"
+description: "The`iter()`function is one of the built-in function in python"
 date: "2022-06-26T07:30:00+09:00"
 draft: false
 link: "len() built-in function"
 author: "harika"
 ---

-## Python`len()` Function
+## `len()` Function in python

+1. The `iter()` function is one of the built-in function in python
-Python has an Built-in function `len()` function for calculating the number of elements inside a list.
+2. Python has an Built-in function `len()` function for calculating the number of elements inside a list.

-This function takes in the string whose length is to be calculated as the argument and this function returns an integer value as the output i.e., the "length" of the string.
+3. This function takes in the string whose length is to be calculated as the argument and this function returns an integer value as the output i.e., the "length" of the string.

-## how the len() can work:
+## how the `len()` can work:

 1.create a list with any data type
 2.find out the `length` of the list with `len()`